Garden Calendar for August

 - Take cuttings of favorite annuals or sow seeds in pots for winter flowering indoors.
 The following bedding plants root easily: coleus, geraniums, impatiens, wax begonias, and fuchsia.
 Plant calendula, ageratum, marigold, stock, impatiens, and snapdragon from seed.

 - Petunias vary their growth habits according to temperature and day length.
 At temperatures of 62 degrees F and below, petunias will be branched, bushy, compact, and multi-flowered.
 From 63 to 75 degrees F, day length affects growth habit.
 If plants receive less than 12 hours of sunlight at these temperatures, petunias will be single-stemmed and have only a single flower; with more sunlight, petunias branch and increase flowering.
 At over 75 degrees F, day length has no effect, and plants will always be tall, leggy, and bear few flowers.

 - Plant autumn-flowering crocus, sternbergia, colchicum, and other fall-flowering bulbs as soon as they become available at garden centers.
 Crocus and sternbergia need full sun; colchicum can be planted in areas receiving light shade.

 - Colorful, plastic golf tees can be stuck in the ground to mark the location of dormant plants, such as spring bulbs or perennials.

 - Don’t let your hybrid, annual flowers go to seed.
 This weakens the plants and reduces bloom.
-In addition, the seed is not desirable to save because the resulting seedlings usually will be very different from the parent and often of poorer quality.
+In addition, the seed is not desirable to save because the resulting seedlings from hybrids) will usually be very different from the parent and often of poorer quality.